 As you can see, this is a versatile grape, and that versatility extends to pairing.
 Pour Noiret alongside beef in a creamy peppercorn sauce to complement the wine’s prickly aroma, or serve it with a dish of homemade oven-baked macaroni and cheese — this will allow the variety’s sweeter, subtler side to shine.
 The hybrid is also a great conversation starter alongside a wedge of sharp cheese and a pot of wildflower honey.

 Below is a sampling of PA Noiret wines for you to try from all across PA Wine Land.
 Check your local wineries for more PA Noiret wines.
+Wines listed below were available as of the date of publication [11/15/18].
+Contact the winery directly for current inventory.

 Happy Valley Vineyards & Winery, Noiret

-Spring Gate Vineyards, Noiret
+Spring Gate Vineyard, Noiret